Skip to main content

 Updated over a week ago

-You can embed the HackerOne report submission form onto your website.
-This enables hackers to submit reports without having to create an account on HackerOne.
-This also provides hackers with an easy way to submit security vulnerabilities without having to search for the VDP or security policy.
-With embedded submissions, anyone can submit a report to the program and hackers also have the option to anonymously submit reports.
+You can embed the HackerOne report submission form on your website.
+This enables hackers to submit reports without creating an account on HackerOne.
+It also provides hackers an easy way to submit security vulnerabilities without searching for the VDP or security guidelines.
+With embedded submissions, anyone can submit a report to the program, and hackers also have the option to submit reports anonymously.

-If you have signal requirements set up for your program, please note that the embedded submission form bypasses all signal requirements that have already been set up.
-Hackers who don't meet signal requirements will still be able to submit vulnerabilities to your program through the embedded submission form.
+If you have signal requirements set up for your program, please note that the embedded submission form bypasses all existing signal requirements.
+Hackers who don't meet signal requirements can still submit vulnerabilities to your program through the embedded submission form.

-Note: If you’re running a private program and want to configure an embedded submission form, any hacker will be able to submit vulnerabilities to your program as long as they have access to the embedded submission form even if they’re not explicitly invited to your program.
+Note: If you’re running a private program and want to configure an embedded submission form, any hacker can submit vulnerabilities to your program as long as they have access to the embedded submission form, even if they’re not explicitly invited to your program.
 If you choose to have an embedded submission form, your program will no longer be strictly private.

 Set Up an Embedded Submission Form